home | what's new | other sitescontact | about

 every group sells its own version of how reality works

-There are many groups, philosophies, organizations, and of course, religions, ostensibly devoted to this vision of humanity’s metamorphosis.
-Essentially, most, or nearly all – let’s just say all – promote an approved way or method, some practice or discipline, ritual or regimen, which, they say, will deliver the goods, if only we might sedulously adhere to runic wisdom dispensed by a pedestaled Dear Leader.
+Essentially, most promote an approved way or method, some practice or discipline, ritual or regimen, which, they say, will deliver the goods, if only we might sedulously adhere to runic wisdom dispensed by a pedestaled Dear Leader.

-Concerning all these methods and programs, has any of it proved efficacious in authentically changing one human being?
+Concerning these methods and programs, has any of it proved efficacious in authentically changing one human being?

-It's different because no one will suggest that you learn from any external source.
-No Dear Leader can help you.
-What's different here is that we, each of us, must teach ourselves; we must discern the message of the "life within" and gain a private tutoring.
+What's different here is that we, each of us, must teach ourselves.
+Each must discern the message of the "life within" and gain a private tutoring.
 This is fundamentally different.

-If all this is the case, then we should expect that an avenue to transformation, to apotheosis, to Father Chardin’s “omega point,” will not be far out of reach, no impossible Holy Grail search, and will be accessible, available, to the average person.
+We should expect that an avenue to transformation, to apotheosis, to Father Chardin’s “omega point,” will not be far out of reach, no impossible Holy Grail search, and will be accessible, available, to the average person.

 'my teaching discipline is easy and light'